usethesource/rascal-website/courses/Tutor/Tutor.md

 * Create a new concept in a course.
 * Edit a concept directly using a standard text editor.
 * Add code examples that are actually executed at "compile time" of the course.
 The code examples either simulate the interaction with the Rascal REPL, or they are just highlighted code.
+* Automatically produce inlined ((Screenshots)) of running interactive Web-based visualizations (using a headless browser).
 * Recompile the course.
 * Inspect the warnings that are generated for the whole course in order to control the quality of the concept descriptions.